Twins Fans Should Thank Baseball Gods for Carlos Correa’s Future Bad Ankle

 The Minnesota Twins needed Carlos Correa

 From top to bottom in this lineup, from bullpen to starting staff — this is the deepest Twins team most of us have seen in our lifetimes.
-And that’s not hyperbole, though you could point just as much to three decades of depressing baseball, as you could this team’s roster potential.
+And that’s not hyperbole, though you could point just as much to three decades of depressing live baseball scores, as you could 2023 rotation talent.

 With the acquisition of Michael A. Taylor, the #MNTwins are DEEP in the OF.
 Could another trade be on the horizon? #MLB— MLB Marathon (@MLBMarathon) January 24, 2023

 Michael A. Taylor

 But in all reality, the Minnesota Twins’ hopes and dreams, both in the present and future, relied on the signing of one Carlos Correa this offseason.

 made it happen got lucky.
 How?
 Because of a previously injured ankle that may… possibly… we aren’t totally sure… it depends on which doctor you ask… give him problems down the road.
 Only because of those hypothetical future ankle issues, did one of the best shortstops in baseball end up signing a long-term contract to play home games at Target Field.